ChenyoisRita/Foodaholic/docs/project-proposal.md

 ## Introduction to Domain

+We’re working in a domain that is well understood by a broader audience

 # Solution

 Organizers will use our app to plan a party online, which will reduce the complexity of preparing for the party.
 At the mean time, particapants are able to DIY their own experience in the party by voting food and activity online.